Welcome to the Premier Website for Professional Business Analysis

 In the practice of asset lifecycle management, depreciation life is just one of four asset lifespans in view:

-• Third, an asset's service life"is the number of years the asset is actually in use or service.
+• Third, an asset's Service Life is the number of years the asset is actually in use or service.

 Not surprisingly, all four lives can be different for a given asset.
-For reporting depreciation, only depreciation life is especially relevant.
-However, all four "lives" are essential considerations in the broader scope of asset lifecycle management.
+For reporting depreciation, only Depreciation Life is especially relevant.
+However, all four lives are essential considerations in the broader scope of Asset Lifecycle Management.

-Depreciation Methods Use Initial Cost, Depreciable Cost, and Residual Value
+Initial Cost, Depreciable Cost, and Residual Value

 Almost all assets enter the Balance sheet asset base with a value equaling their actual cost.
-The book value of most assets, in other words, conforms with the historical cost convention in accounting.
+The book value of most assets, in other words, conforms with the Historical Cost Convention in accounting.

 Original Asset Cost = Depreciable Cost + Residual Value

-Depreciable cost is the part of Original asset cost subject to depreciation.
-Residual value (or Salvage value), is, in most cases, what owners expect to receive for the asset after full depreciation.
-In practice, accountants normally derive an asset's original depreciable cost from known residual value and original cost figures:
+Depreciable Cost is the part of original asset cost subject to depreciation.
+Residual Value (or Salvage Value), is, in most cases, what owners expect to receive for the asset after full depreciation.
+In practice, accountants normally derive an asset's original Depreciable Cost from known Residual value and Original Cost figures:

 Original Depreciable Cost = Original Cost – Residual Value